Omegapy/My-Academics-Portfolio/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
 This repository is a collection of coursework and projects for my Bachelor of Science in Computer Science program at Colorado State University Global (CSU Global).
-I am a senior student at CSU Global pursuing a BS in CS (Expected Graduation August 2025).
+Graduated August 3, 2025.

 -----------------------------------------------------------------------------------------------------------------------------